itsaryantiwari/E-Commerce-FS-Web/README.md

 ## ⚙️ Deployment

-Strapi gives you many possible deployment options for your project.
+Strapi provides numerous deployment options for a project.
 Find the one that suits you on the [deployment section of the documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).

-## 📚 Learn more about Strapi
+## 📚 If you want to Learn more about Strapi, read this official documentation.

 - [Resource center](https://strapi.io/resource-center) - Strapi resource center.
 - [Strapi documentation](https://docs.strapi.io) - Official Strapi documentation.